SandhyaraniSimhadri/Coingecko-API-assessment/README.md

 Command to develop the artisan command php artisan make:command CoingeckoAPIData

+write necessary code to fetch data from api and insert into databse, handling errors

 Step 3:
 Command to create the database schema php artisan make:migration coingecko_data_table --create=coingecko_coins

+write the schema to create the table

 Command to apply the changes to the database php artisan migrate